dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   2. Project Administration:

-      a) *hasProjectAdminPermission*:
+      a) *hasProjectAllAdminPermission*:

         - description: gives the user the permission to do anything on project level.
         - value: ``"true"^^xsd:boolean``

-      b) *hasProjectUserAdminPermission*:
+      b) *hasProjectUserAllAdminPermission*:

-        - description: gives the user the permission to add/remove user to/from project, and to/from any project group.
+        - description: gives the user the permission to add/remove user to/from project, and to/from *all* project groups.
         - value: ``"true"^^xsd:boolean``

+      b) *hasProjectUserRestrictedAdminPermission*:

+        - description: gives the user the permission to add/remove user to/from project, and to/from *certain* project groups.
+        - value: a list of ``knora-base:UserGroup``

       c). *hasProjectRightsAdminPermission*: